Activate the Enterprise DLP License

 8. For the Data Loss Prevention tenant, select None.

-9. Check Agree to the Terms and Conditions.
+9. Check Agree to the Terms and Conditions and Activate.

 This is required if you have a non-TSG aware Customer Support Account that hasn't been migrated and you already activated and associated the Enterprise DLP license with existing enforcement points to avoid activation failure.